 Mike’s love affair with Fringe began in 1997, when he and a group of UCF Theatre friends decided to break free from the bonds of educational theatre and produce a show at Orlando Fringe.
 That show, “The Zombie Doorman” by Tod Kimbro, was his introduction to the Fringe, and It began a relationship that has spanned 17 shows over 15 consecutive festivals.
 In those years, he has produced, acted, directed, designed, and volunteered at the Fringe, seen hundreds of amazing shows from all over the world, housed artists from across the country, and watched the Fringe grow into the oldest and best Fringe in the United States.
 Now, he is thrilled and honored to have the opportunity to pay it forward as Festival Producer, by helping other artists develop the art of their dreams.

 Mike holds a BFA in Theatre Performance from UCF, and has been working professionally as an independent theatre artists for almost 20 years.
 As a producing artist at Fringe, he has received numerous awards and “Patron’s Pick” honors.
 Some Fringe projects of note include: Suckers (1998 and 2011), The Karate Guy (2009), The Blue Room (2004) and Farrago (2002).
 Originally from Long Island New York, Mike is a die-hard Yankee fan and baseball stat geek.
 He has lived in Central Florida on and off since 1994, and now lives in Orlando with his wife Deedee and two little boys, Mattingly and Xander.
 Mike is celebrating his 5th year as Festival Producer and is excited for what the 25th anniversary will bring.
 He can be reached at email@example.com

-Nicole graduated from Agnes Scott College with a degree in Psychology and Spanish so she can listen to your problems in more than one language.
-She likes sunshine, coffee, family, friends, and art, though would never describe herself as an artist – rather the best patron you could ever know.
+Nicole graduated from Agnes Scott College with a degree in Psychology.
+She likes tutus, sunshine, coffee, family, friends, and art, though would never describe herself as an artist, unless wearing tutus is considered an art form.